-Motswiri Camp is situated on the banks of the Selinda Spillway in the far western corner of Botswana’s Selinda Reserve.
-The landscape around it varies from woodland to open floodplains; it feels part of the Okavango Delta system.
-The camp was taken over in 2010 by a small team who have enormous experience in Botswana’s safari industry.
+Motswiri translates to leadwood in Setswana, and these silvery-green leaved trees line the banks of the Selinda Spillway on which the camp is located.
+The landscape in this far western corner of Botswana's Selinda Reserve varies from woodland to open floodplains; it feels part of the Okavango Delta system.
+The camp was taken over in 2010 by a small team who has enormous experience in Botswana's safari industry.
 They switched its focus from hunting (which stopped here some years previously) to walking, horseriding and water-based activities.

 Our view of Motswiri Camp